epicbg/epic-ui/CONTRIBUTING.md

 Project has folder called `examples` in root directory.
 This folder is used for show case of a component which will be added later in the documentation.
 For example today you feel like creating footer designs, for which we have `src/scss/components/footer.scss` file, write your code there in new root class (for example .footer1) and then you can write the html in `examples/footers.html` to test it.
 We expect working demos, don't be worried about your code quality/structure, we or maybe another collaborator are inspect everything line by line and fixing it to match our expectations.

 ## Issues we need help for
-Don't push yourself for these issues if you want to do them.
-Maybe you've come to create something which doesnt exist in the framework, thats awesome!
+If you don't think you have enough experience for these tasks leave them for someone else.
+Maybe you can create something that doesn't exist in the framework, thats awesome!
 But if you have experience with issues below you can lend us a hand.

 #### Switch from laravel-mix to gulp
 https://github.com/epicbg/epic-ui/issues/10